okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 <ApiOperation method="post" url="/api/v1/brands/{brandId}/themes/{themeId}/favicon" />
 <ApiOperation method="post" url="/api/v1/brands/{brandId}/themes/{themeId}/background-image" />

-The request body needs to be form-data, with a file property containing a file to upload.
+The request body needs to be form data with a file property that contains a file to upload.
 Guidelines are as follows:

 * Logos must be in PNG, JPG, or GIF format and less than 1 MB in size.
 The file dimensions should be less than 3840 x 2160 px.
 For best results use landscape orientation, a transparent background, and a minimum size of 420px by 120px to prevent upscaling.
 * Favicons must be in PNG or ICO format and must be in 1:1 ratio with a maximum dimension of 512 x 512 px.